-Collection vials are needed for post processing when synthesis is complete.
-A vial with screw cap is recommend since it will be under pressure and a snap cap may be forced open.
+Collection vial are needed for post processinf run when synthesis is complete.
+I screw cap vial is recemmended since it will be under pressure and a snap cap can be forceded open.

-Sample dryer.
+Sample dryer

-Once deprotection stage is complete, oligo will need to dried down so it can be re-suspended in appropriate media.
-Please consult Biosearch Technologies for help in choosing an appropriate unit for application.
+Oligo will need to be dried down after deprotection stage is complete so it can be re-suspended in appropriate media.
+Please consult Biosearch Technologies. for help in choosing and appropriate unit for application.